 6.Effective Use of Search Mediums

 Communication is key.
 Aside from effective processes and strategies recruitment firms are putting into practice, job boards and other search engines play a good role in the hiring process as well.
-If one firm uses sloppy search engines and old-fashioned tools, chances are, that recruitment firm would not be able to make noise in the market and will be ignored, making that company fall behind.
+If one firm uses sloppy search engines and old-fashioned tools, chances are, that a recruitment firm would not be able to make noise in the market and will be ignored, making that company fall behind.
 This becomes a challenge since some recruiters rely on job boards itself, making the recruiters complacent and just waiting for candidates to click on postings and submit their applications.
 This should be something that recruiters have to improve on since recruitment requires a pro-active behavior to get the job done.
 The use of job boards should only be a part of the recruitment process and should not become the process as a whole.
 Recruiters should also be knowledgeable enough to know the interface of different job boards and posting.
-It is important when it comes to job posting, that job orders are posted quickly and are easily viewed so potentially good profiles are easily found and matched to a job.
+It is important when it comes to the job posting, that job orders are posted quickly and are easily viewed so potentially good profiles are easily found and matched to a job.
 It is good to invest in these tools and engines if you are able to utilize everything it can offer and can save you time effectively.
 The right profile may be difficult to find, but with good use of your resources, it does not make it impossible.

 These challenges are real and can be experienced by any recruitment firm.
 However, these are also opportunities for the firms to look into and determine the points of improvement.
 When one firm identifies and addresses the hurdles the company is experiencing, they can create plans and strategies to overcome these challenges and eventually succeed.

 These difficulties are observed by Harper & Hill Executive Search.
 Our firm has mapped solutions to address these difficulties by:

 - Creating a pro-active partnership not only with the clients we support but also with the candidates that we source and acquire.